vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/4.account-management-statements/built-in-roles.md

 | Read data | Y | Y | Y | Y | Y |
 | Write data | Y | Y | Y | Y |  |
 | Special operation | Y | Y | Y | Y | Y |

+Note: Pay attention to the special operation here.
+The returned results vary based on the account role.
+For example, each role have the access to the `SHOW SPACE` statement, but the returned results vary based on the account authentication.